 It was a historically significant game, and a success in the arcades.
-Gun Fight was Midway's first major video game hit, and its success opened the way for Japanese video games in the North American market.
+Gun Fight was the third hit Taito game licensed by Midway in North America (after Basketball and Speed Race / Wheels).
+Its success paved the way for Japanese video games in the North American market.
+In gameplay terms, it was the first game to depict human-to-human combat, and the first on-foot, vs. shooter.
 The US release of Gun Fight was also the first microprocessor-powered video game.
 It was ported from Taito's original TTL (transistor-transistor logic) configuration to the Intel 8080 by Nutting Associates.

 The theme of the game involves two Wild West cowboys armed with revolvers and squaring off in a duel.
 Whoever shoots the other cowboy first wins the duel.
 Unlike in a real-life duel, however, both cowboys get numerous opportunities to duel in order to score points (one point per successful draw).
 The game was included in GameSpy's "Hall of Fame" in 2002.